victorli2002/SportsBettingDSL/README.md

 ### Bets

-Before you bet on something, its a planned bet
+Before you bet on something, its a planned bet.
 Since it's just a plan, PlannedBet actually just a list of fixtures that you can select.

 arguments: